mofe-stack/PeerConf/README.md

-peerconf uses these two observations to decide which traces are worth continuing. unlike approaches that require a separate warm-up phase to estimate a confidence threshold, peerconf estimates this threshold online from traces that have already finished for the current problem. confidence filtering and agreement checks can therefore begin as soon as the first trace finishes.
+peerconf uses these two observations to decide which traces are worth continuing. unlike approaches that require a separate warm-up phase to estimate a confidence threshold, peerconf estimates this threshold online from traces that have already finished for the current problem. confidence filtering and consensous checks can therefore begin as soon as the first trace finishes.

 ## how peerconf works